If you are experiencing pain whilst wearing braces then this article is for you.

 This tenderness is caused by the braces rubbing the very soft pink flesh inside your mouth.
 It is similar to if you get blisters wearing new shoes.

-While you wait for your mouth to adapt, try using a mouthwash with an anaesthetic component, such as Listerine Antiseptic mouthwash.
+While you wait for your mouth to adapt, try using a mouthwash with an anaesthetic component, such as Listerine Antiseptic mouthwash (view on Amazon).
 The antibacterial agents function to reduce inflammation and therefore dissolve the pain.

 Colgate Peroxyl Mouth Sore Rinse is designed to soothe mouth irritations caused by orthodontic appliances, whilst simultaneously promoting healing, this could be worth trying.